A letter to Angela,

 Funeral services will be held at 12 p.m. on Monday, August 26, 2019 at Kubiak-Cook Funeral Home - Dorr Chapel, 4330 18th St., Dorr, MI 49323, with visitation one hour prior to the service.
 Angela will be laid to rest at Hooker Cemetery.
 If you would like to send flowers, the family is requesting sunflowers, Angela’s favorite flower.
 Contributions in memory of Angela may be made to Angela’s Go Fund Me page or to Melanoma Research.
 The family welcomes memories and messages in their guest book online at www.kubiakcook.com.

-To send flowers to Angela's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Angela Haveman, please visit our floral store.